martin-wey/code-completion-study/README.md

 Both model training (*from scratch*) and fine-tuning can be done using the ```run_clm.py``` script.
 The notebooks in ```./notebooks/train.ipynb``` and ```./notebooks/fine_tuning.ipynb``` shows how to run both processes in a Google Colab environment.
+The model checkpoint used in both RQ2 and RQ3 can be downloaded [here](https://drive.google.com/drive/folders/1lHlZuO5eCfhfNFo_HevTpiK1B_ZkDxZ2?usp=sharing).

 For example, to fine-tune the [CodeGPT model](https://huggingface.co/microsoft/CodeGPT-small-java), the following command can be ran:
 ```sh